Gina Lollobrigida: Film

-She appeared in the French movie The Law (1959), alongside Yves Montand and Marcello Mastroianni; then, she co-starred with Frank Sinatra in Never So Few (1959) and with Yul Brynner in Solomon and Sheba (also 1959).
-The latter was the last film directed by King Vidor and features a dance routine which was supposed to depict an orgy scene.
-Brynner had been chosen to substitute for Tyrone Power, who died before the shots were completed.
+She appeared in the French movie The Law (1959), alongside Yves Montand and Marcello Mastroianni; then, she co-starred with Frank Sinatra in Never So Few (1959) and with Yul Brynner in Solomon and Sheba (1959).

 In the romantic comedy Come September (1961), Lollobrigida had a leading role along with Rock Hudson, Sandra Dee, and Bobby Darin.
 It was a film for which she won a Golden Globe Award.
 She appeared, also in 1961, with Ernest Borgnine and Anthony Franciosa in the drama Go Naked in the World.

 She attended the 1961 Academy Awards ceremony, hosted by Bob Hope, delivering the Academy Award for Best Director to Billy Wilder for the film The Apartment.

 Jean Delannoy then directed her again, this time in Venere Imperiale (1962).
-She co-starred with Stephen Boyd and received Nastro d'Argento and David di Donatello awards.
+She co-starred with Stephen Boyd and again received the Nastro d'Argento and David di Donatello awards.
 She co-starred with Sean Connery in the thriller Woman of Straw (1964), with Rock Hudson again in Strange Bedfellows (1965), and appeared with Alec Guinness in Hotel Paradiso (1966).

 Lollobrigida starred in Buona Sera, Mrs. Campbell (1968) with Shelley Winters, Phil Silvers, Peter Lawford, and Telly Savalas.
 For this role, she was nominated for a Golden Globe Award and won a third David di Donatello award.
 Lollobrigida co-starred with Bob Hope in the comedy The Private Navy of Sgt.
 O'Farrell (1968) and also accompanied Hope on his visits to military troops overseas.

-During this stage of her career, she rejected roles in many films, including Lady L (1965) with Tony Curtis, directed by George Cukor, due to conflicts with Cukor (the leading role then went to Sophia Loren); Five Branded Women (1960), directed by Martin Ritt (the leading role went to Silvana Mangano); and The Lady Without Camelias (1953), directed by Michelangelo Antonioni (the leading role went to Lucia Bosè).
+During this stage of her career, she rejected roles in many films, including Lady L (1965), directed by George Cukor, due to conflicts with Cukor (the leading role then went to Sophia Loren); Five Branded Women (1960), directed by Martin Ritt (the leading role went to Silvana Mangano); and The Lady Without Camelias (1953), directed by Michelangelo Antonioni (the leading role went to Lucia Bosè).
 She later revealed regret for having refused a supporting role in La Dolce Vita (1960).
 The film's director, Federico Fellini, wanted to cast her in the film but, she explained, proposed projects were arriving too often at the time and her husband accidentally misplaced the script.

-By the 1970s, her film career had slowed down.
-She appeared in King, Queen, Knave (1972), co-starring with David Niven, and in a few other poorly received productions in the early part of the decade.
+By the 1970s, her film career had slowed down, and she began focusing on photography.
+She appeared in King, Queen, Knave (1972), co-starring with David Niven.
 In 1973, she was a member of the jury at the 8th Moscow International Film Festival.